fgassert/ra2.js/_site/README.md

 `_includes/*` holds the html content for the app.
 Edit these files and `css/style.css`.

 GitHub Pages and Jekyll will automatically compile the `gh-pages` repository into a static site located in the `_site` folder.
-The `index.html` file in the base directory tells Jekyll to use the `ra.html` template which then loads up the content in the `_includes` folder.
+The `index.html` loads up the content in the `_includes` folder.
 Any non-Jekyll files in the base directory including the `css` and `js` folders will be copied into the `_site` directory.

 ra.js Options, methods, and events
 ===